outscale/packetgraph/README.md

 # Compille Time Optimisation:

 -DPG_BRICK_NO_ATOMIC_COUNT: do not use atomic variable to count packets, if you do so, you must call `pg_brick_pkts_count_get` in the same thread you use to poll packets
+-DPG_VHOST_FASTER_YET_BROKEN_POLL: change the way vhost lock the queue so it spend less time locking/unlocking the queue, but can easily deadlock if badly use.

 # Licence